Where I’ve been:

 ( Night at: Payone camping, Biot )

-The next morning, we headed to Antibes to enjoy a full beach day.
-The sun was shining, the sea was crystal clear, and we spent the morning just relaxing by the water, swimming, and soaking up the sun.
-It felt so good to slow down and just enjoy summer in the South of France.
-Later in the afternoon, we explored the old town of Antibes, full of charm with its narrow streets, local shops, and views of the marina.
-One of the highlights was visiting the Grimaldi Castle.
-The mix of history, art, and sea views made it such a special spot — and it added a little cultural touch to our seaside day.
+The next morning, we headed to Antibes for a full beach day.
+The sun was shining, the sea was crystal clear, and we spent the morning simply relaxing by the water, swimming, and soaking up the warmth of the sun.
+It felt good to slow down and fully enjoy the rhythm of summer in the South of France.

 DAY 5 – Sunday 02.07.2017